matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/14 Test Levels - Component (Unit) Testing.md

 ### Examples
 * Validate that adding two positive numbers returns the correct sum
-* Verify that a function correctly capitalizes the first letter of a word
+* Verify that a function correctly capitalises the first letter of a word
 * Verify that a function extracts names correctly from an API response
 * Verify that a function correctly identifies leap years
 * Verify that adding multiple items calculates the total price correctly